florita1/cdc-lakehouse-platform/README.md

 ## 🔍 Under the Hood — How It Works

-This project simulates a real-time OLAP analytics flow using PostgreSQL WAL-based change data capture, Redpanda buffering, and dual-mode ingestion into ClickHouse — all deployed Kubernetes-first using GitOps.
+This project simulates a real-time OLAP + Lakehouse pipeline using PostgreSQL WAL-based change data capture, Redpanda buffering, and a dual-mode Go ingestion service that writes into ClickHouse for OLAP and Iceberg/S3 for lakehouse storage.
+The entire stack is deployed Kubernetes-first via GitOps on AWS EKS.

-- **Infrastructure** is provisioned with Terraform, including an EKS cluster, VPC, IAM roles, and Argo CD.
-Modules support full teardown via `terraform destroy`.
+Infrastructure is provisioned with Terraform (EKS cluster, VPC, IAM, Argo CD) using modular code and remote state.
+Supports full teardown with terraform destroy.
-- **PostgreSQL** is patched to support logical replication.
-Any inserts or updates trigger WAL events.
+PostgreSQL is patched for logical replication; inserts/updates emit WAL changes.
-- **Debezium** captures those WAL changes and emits structured CDC events to a Redpanda topic using Kafka-compatible protocols.
+Debezium streams those WAL changes into Redpanda using Kafka-compatible protocols.
-- **Redpanda** buffers the stream and allows the ingestion service to consume events asynchronously.
-- **ClickHouse** is initialized via `init.sql` and stores CDC data using the `ReplacingMergeTree` engine for versioned, deduplicated OLAP analytics.
+Redpanda buffers CDC streams and fans out events for downstream consumers.
-- **Go-based Ingestion Service** supports two modes:
+Go Ingestion Service supports two modes:
-  - `--mode=synthetic` (default): emits mock `UserEvent` payloads for pipeline testing and observability.
+--mode=synthetic (default): generates mock UserEvent payloads for testing and observability.
-  - `--mode=cdc`: parses Debezium envelopes from Redpanda, transforms them into normalized `UserEvent` structs, and inserts into ClickHouse.
+--mode=cdc: consumes Debezium envelopes from Redpanda, normalizes into UserEvent structs, and inserts into sinks.
-- **Helm chart** for the ingestion service includes configurable mode support and is deployed via Argo CD alongside other components.

-> Everything runs inside Kubernetes with GitOps delivery, enabling reproducibility, modular debugging, and real-time insert visibility — whether you're streaming from Postgres or generating synthetic test traffic.
+ClickHouse stores CDC events in ReplacingMergeTree tables for deduplication, versioning, and low-latency OLAP queries.
+Flink SQL processes Debezium CDC with event-time watermarks, PK-based de-dupe, and exactly-once writes into Iceberg/S3.
+Iceberg/S3 acts as the lakehouse layer for durable storage and federated queries.
+Trino unifies queries across PostgreSQL, ClickHouse, and Iceberg, enabling hybrid OLTP–OLAP analysis and vector/semantic queries. dbt layers semantic models, marts, and data tests on top of ClickHouse/Trino.
+Observability is first-class:
+Metrics (Prometheus SDK → Grafana Alloy → VictoriaMetrics) Traces (OpenTelemetry → Tempo)
+Logs (structured logs → Alloy → Loki)
+Live debugging (Pixie in-cluster).
+KEDA autoscaling adjusts ingestion service replicas based on Redpanda lag.
+Helm charts manage all workloads (ClickHouse, Debezium, Redpanda, Flink, Trino, ingestion service, observability) and are delivered declaratively via Argo CD.

 ---